 At Aspire, we continue to closely monitor communications from the Center for Disease Control and Prevention (CDC) and government agencies to stay on top of the evolving situation with Covid-19.
 The health and well-being of our participants, team members, volunteers and community is our highest priority at Aspire, we are putting into effect a number of practices to be even more vigilant in our preventative strategies.

-To make it as easy as possible, please find the most up-to-date information on precautions Aspire is taking here.
+To find the most up-to-date information on precautions Aspire is taking here.
 We’ll keep you updated.

 Please stay strong, stay well, and stay kind.
 Remember, together, we’re better.